Enhancing Reasoning Skills in Small Persian Medical Language Models Can Outperform Large-Scale Data Training: Carbon Footprint

 \section{Carbon Footprint}

 The carbon footprint of our DPO fine-tuning process was estimated based on the hardware configuration and total runtime.
-The procedure ran for a combined total of 1 hour on an NVIDIA H100 PCIe 80 GB GPU, with approximately 43 GB of VRAM utilized during training.
+The procedure ran for a combined total of 1 hour \footnote{ The reported 1 hour refers only to the training time and does not include the time spent on data generation. } on an NVIDIA H100 PCIe 80 GB GPU, with approximately 43 GB of VRAM utilized during training.
 The training loss curve is shown in Figure \ref{fig3}.
 Assuming an average power consumption of 350 watts per GPU, the total energy usage was approximately 0.35 kWh.
-Using the average carbon intensity of the Canadian electricity grid, where our server was located (0.086 kilograms of CO2 equivalent per kWh \cite{b24}), this corresponds to an estimated emission of 0.0301 kilograms of CO2 equivalent generated during the fine-tuning process.
-Compared to our previous model, gaokerena-V, which emitted 2.66 kilograms of CO2, this represents a substantial reduction in environmental impact.\cite{b25}
+Using the average carbon intensity of the Canadian electricity grid, where our server was located (0.086 kilograms of CO2 equivalent per kWh \cite{b22}), this corresponds to an estimated emission of 0.0301 kilograms of CO2 equivalent generated during the fine-tuning process.
+Compared to our previous model, gaokerena-V, which emitted 2.66 kilograms of CO2, this represents a substantial reduction in environmental impact.\cite{b23}